MicrosoftDocs/EMDocs/EMDocs/Solutions/fasttrack-center-benefit-process-for-ems-microsoft-responsibilities.md

     -   Set Microsoft Intune as your MDM authority when Microsoft Intune is your only MDM solution or is in conjunction with Mobile Device Management for Office 365.

-    -   If you have an existing implementation of System Center Configuration Manager and you are looking to expand its management capabilities with Microsoft Intune, set Configuration Manager as your MDM authority.
+    -   If you have an existing implementation of System Center Configuration Manager and you want to expand its management capabilities with Microsoft Intune, set Configuration Manager as your MDM authority.

         > [!NOTE]
-        > If you are only looking to leverage Mobile Application Management over your end-users' owned devices, shared, or kiosk-type devices, setting up an MDM authority is not required.
+        > If you only want to leverage Mobile Application Management over your end-users' owned devices, shared devices, or kiosk-type devices, setting up an MDM authority is not required.

 -   If Mobile Device Management is in your scope, we’ll provide guidance with: